OffByNone/Omniscience/README.md

 					[ ] Clean up hover for parameters
 					[ ] Better display related properties
-					[ ] If property is known (ex. instanceid is almost always 0 and we can determine this) somehow display to user [ ] Display return values
+					[ ] If property is known (ex. instanceid is almost always 0 and we can determine this) somehow display to user

-			Info
-				[ ] Clean up
-				[ ] Better display for not implemented values
-				[ ] Add refresh button to each section?
-				[ ] Parse "Protocol Info" under "Current Connection Info"

-			[ ] Find a way to not duplicate name/icon of device from upper left to the center top of page Currently does this because if there are links to the device, device model, or manufacturer they are only shown in the top center of page
 			[ ] Intelligently pick which icon to show - currently it shows first, probably choose biggest png [ ] Add ability to change device settings on settings tab [ ] Increase usability on smaller screen sizes - phone/tablet/desktop (phone would look like the panel)